In this article, find your Italy packing list essentials. Discover must-haves for a seamless journey to make the most of your trip.

 If you choose to change cash at an in-person exchange store, understand where to look for hidden fees.
 While it sounds enticing, there’s no such thing as ‘zero commission’.
 The commission will be wrapped up in their exchange rate.
 You’ll get a fairer exchange rate withdrawing cash directly from a trusted ATM operator.
 Choose to be charged in euros, instead of your home currency, to avoid extra fees.
 As you’ll pay a fee each time you use an ATM, plan ahead so you make one or two larger withdrawals instead of many smaller ones.

-Better yet, if either you or a friend have access to a EUR bank account in Rome, use Wise and make the transfer ahead of time.
+Better yet, if either you or a friend have access to a EUR bank account in Rome, use Wise and make the transfer ahead of time to send money to Italy.
 Not only does Wise use the real mid-market exchange rate to convert your money (which almost always beat the banks), but since your currency is received and sent via local banking systems in both your home country and Europe, all those nasty international bank fees magically disappear.

 We cover all you wanted to know about electricity and power adapters for Italy.
 You'll also learn about plugs and power converters.
 Read on.